Wintersta7e/alg-problems/Packing Problem/README.md

 # Packing-Problem
-We have are given a certain time slot (e.g. 10 min).
+We are given a certain time slot (e.g. 10 min).
 How do we pack the most commercials into each time slot and maximize our daily profits?